 But, after all, “it’s only love” anyway.
-John can’t help to remind us that this is just another song about the same cliché they’ve been singing about for the past three years.
-Funny enough, even for a song that appears to have been thrown together quickly as an album track, it still comes across convincingly, warts and all.
+John can’t help reminding us that this is just another song about the same cliché they’ve been singing about for the past three years.
+Oddly enough, even for a song that appears to have been thrown together quickly as an album track, it still comes across convincingly, warts and all.

-While the song wasn’t popular enough to make it onto either of the double-compilation albums of 1973, it fit perfectly onto the October 21st, 1977 released album “Love Songs.”
-Since the lead vocals happened to be already centered in the stereo mix, no tweaking was required to get it up to speed like had been done with other tracks on the album, such as “Michelle” and “Norwegian Wood.”
+While the song wasn’t popular enough to make it onto either of the double-album compilations of 1973, it fit perfectly onto the October 21st, 1977 released album “Love Songs.”
+Since the lead vocals happened to be already centered in the stereo mix, no tweaking was required to get it up to speed like that done with other tracks on the album, such as “Michelle” and “Norwegian Wood."

 The original mono version of the song got its first CD release on the box set “Compact Disc EP Collection.”
 Its inclusion in this set was due to its being one of four tracks on the British “Yesterday” EP of 1966.
 This CD set was released in the US on June 30th, 1992.

-The highly anticipated “Anthology 2” compilation album was released on March 18th, 1996 which included an excellent never-before-heard studio version of “It’s Only Love.”
+The highly anticipated “Anthology 2” compilation album was released on March 18th, 1996, which included an excellent never-before-heard studio version of “It’s Only Love.”
 After hearing the quick false start of “take three,” the full “take two” rhythm track from the June 15th, 1965 recording session is heard in its entirety.
-John’s enthusiastic vocal delivery, as well as the vibrant dual acoustic guitar arrangement and ending cymbal crash, made this song a shoe-in to be included on this collection.
+John’s enthusiastic vocal delivery, as well as the vibrant dual acoustic guitar arrangement and ending cymbal crash, made this version of song a shoe-in for inclusion on this collection.